-As with any form of online dealing, it's always important to be careful when renting or letting a room.
-Here are some of the most regularly asked questions and our advice on how to stay safe when using SpareRoom
+As with any form of online dealing, it's always important to be careful and safety conscious when renting or letting a room.
+Here are our top tips to help you stay safe, plus answers to some of the most regularly asked questions about what we do to keep you safe on SpareRoom.

 Do you pre check advertisers?

-SpareRoom is a classified listings website rather than a letting agency.
-We provide an advertising space which allows users to quickly place and view adverts and it would not be practical or user-friendly to reference check every advertiser on the site.
-We do, however, take the safety of our users very seriously and we take various measures to prevent any scammers from advertising on the site or contacting other users.
-Please read on for details of what we do to protect you and how you can further protect yourself.
+SpareRoom is a classified listings site rather than a letting agency.
+We provide an advertising space that lets users quickly place and view ads and it would not be possible to reference check every single advertiser on the site.

 What we do to protect you

-We have systems in place (both manual and automated) which pick up on the majority of attempted scams, preventing scammers from sending messages or placing adverts.
-This level of protection requires considerable time and money to maintain and SpareRoom.co.uk is the only flatshare site devoting the staff hours and financial investment to protect users in this way.
+We have both manual and automated systems in place that pick up on the majority of attempted scams - preventing scammers from sending messages or placing adverts.
+We invest a lot of resources into maintaining this level of protection, and can proudly say that SpareRoom.co.uk is the only flatshare site that protect users in this way.

-Although the odd scam does slip through the net this is very rare and, as we educate our users, they will usually bring it to our attention immediately so that we can remove the offender and warn other users of their activities.
+Although the odd scam does slip through the net this is very rare.
+Our users will usually bring it to our attention immediately so that we can remove the offender and warn other users of their activities.

-Only registered users are able to contact you through SpareRoom, making them subject to our various checks.
+Only registered users are able to contact you through SpareRoom, so everyone is subject to our various checks.

-Although it is important to remember that the vast majority of people are honest it is also important to be aware of your personal safety and follow a few rules to avoid potentially unsafe situations when going to view properties on your own.
+Although it is important to remember that the vast majority of people are honest, you should always be aware of your personal safety when dealing with anyone online and take normal precautions when going to view properties on your own.

 For further information on staying safe while finding a room see our book The Essential Guide to Flatsharing